sapper-trle/TR42PRJ/README.md

 The Vampyre Imaging Library is required for .TGA support.
 Download and change the Search Path in the Project Options setting to location of Imaging Library.
+This project assumes Imaging folder is in project directory.
 Use the version from the Mercurial repository since the latest release version does not compile with Delphi XE7. http://sourceforge.net/p/imaginglib/code/ci/default/tree/